PentBeear/BazcalMod/README.md

 and i use new features that are hard to replace in the older versions.

 Extra tips:
 When starting the Bazcal Flip don't MOVE. or jump off a cliff.
-You currently lag a bit and who knows what happens if you are falling and that happens. (most likely nothing but still dont do it)
+You currently lag a bit and who knows what happens if you are falling and that happens aka ban. (most likely nothing but still dont do it)